Edward M. Cotter (fireboat): Heritage

 As commerce declined on Buffalo's waterfront, Edward M. Cotter was transferred from the Buffalo Fire Department to the Public Works Department in 1992 for icebreaking duties.
 In 1996 Edward M. Cotter was designated a National Historic Landmark. and was transferred back to the Buffalo Fire Department in 1997.

 A non-profit group named "Friends of the Cotter", founded in 2005, has been running fund-raising events to overhaul Edward M. Cotter.
 Along with her normal duties Edward M. Cotter has been sent to various festivals and boat shows around the Great Lakes.

+On March 24, 2023, a proclamation was issued by Buffalo mayor Byron Brown and the City of Buffalo Common Council declaring March 24 to be recognized as "Edward M. Cotter Day" in recognition of the fireboat's 123 years of service.
+A fund raising campaign with a goal of six million dollars was announced by Fireboat E.M.
+Cotter Conservancy President Larry Cobado to restore the Cotter to full operational condition.

 Other fire boats

 Edward Cotter is one of a few fireboats to ply the Great Lakes: